Skip to main content

 If you’re new to Mediterranean cooking, then this certainly is a dish you must try!
 Making it one pot makes everything so much easier and less hassle for you!
 Additionally, it’s extremely healthy and well-balanced from the chicken, chickpeas and lentils.
 The Mediterranean diet is excellent for physical health, and this dish has everything you need!
 I go into more details in my 5 top tips to explore your potential in the kitchen, Make Cooking Fun!!, how having a theme can push you to be creative and delve into dishes you never thought you’d make before!
 If Morocco is a Destination Unseen to you, then be sure to try this recipe as part of your one-month Live to Cook challenge!
 Don’t forget to share your creation by tagging me on Instagram!

-Why You’ll Love this Moroccan Chicken stew!
+Why You’ll Love This Moroccan Chicken Chickpea Stew!

 • Easy to follow: This recipe is quite easy to follow, so it’s perfect for cooks of all levels!
 We cook everything in one pan (though the couscous will be on the side if you’re making it!), and then the magic comes from the simmering, so you can go ahead and do other things while that happens!